DNAbased/DataFramed/README.md

 # DataFramed

 Python?
 R?
 Both?<br>
-Contrasts some oft-used relevant commands (Python's pandas // R's base/tidyverse/data.table).<br>
+Contrasts some oft-used relevant commands from the two.<br>
 Mainly for working with dataframes.

 ## Used Python packages